brunny.eth

 Hobbies

 When I get some free time, I learn more about the world.
-My main focus areas today are computer science and cryptography, but I also try to learn about some other unrelated topics I find interesting, like longevity, space exploration, and the deep intricacies of finance.
+My main focus area today is computer science and building products, but I also try to learn about some other unrelated topics I find interesting, like longevity, space exploration, and the deep intricacies of finance.
 I follow along to free online university resources, read books, listen to podcasts, and generally do my best to stay constantly curious about the world.

 I also like to cook, eat, play golf, and spend time with my family and friends.